galaxyproject/gxadmin/docs/README.galaxy.md

  Then it takes the first 1000 entries and cleans them up.
 This was more of a hack to handle the fact that the list produced by find is really long, and the for loop hangs until it's done generating the list.

+## galaxy fix-conda-env

+galaxy fix-conda-env -  Fix broken conda environments

+**SYNOPSIS**

+    gxadmin galaxy fix-conda-env <conda_dir/envs/>

+**NOTES**

+Fixes any broken conda environments which are missing the activate scripts in their correct locations.

+MUST end in /envs/

 ## galaxy migrate-tool-install-from-sqlite